2silky/2silky.github.io/index.md

 I don't believe any HVAC technician chose their career, I believe that they were chosen.
 It takes specially designed people to perform in one of the most physically and mentally challenging trades.
 At Service Guru, we remember that it is our duty and our purpose to serve our community by applying our knowledge of science and refrigeration principles.
 We are the only team that provides technical support to technicians at no cost.

 Refrigeration systems are very complex machines, and as they evolve they become even more challenging to understand.
-So, as technicians we must never stop learning and always seek to improve our knowledge.
+So, as technicians, we must never stop learning and always seek to improve our knowledge.
 All of our team members have a thorough understanding of HVAC principles, but will always continue to develop as does technology.

 Through application of science and fundamentals, we eliminate guesswork.
 Throughout our careers, we have gotten used to being the last ones called upon, but now, we would like to be the first ones chosen.
 Whether you are a technician that is stuck on a rooftop, or a business owner that needs their HVAC system serviced, we would love to hear from you.